DrValani/DrValani.github.io/_posts/developer/2015-12-06-lean-aws-development.md

 ---
 layout: page
 subheadline : Projects
-title:  "An example of lean software development by amazon"
+title:  "Lean development and the user experience"
-teaser: "Here is an example from aws console of how software can be released"
+teaser: "An example of lean software development by amazon"
 breadcrumb: true
 categories:
     - development